 The practice sounded silly at least, but at the end of the day, after repeating the mantra throughout the day- I may conclude that I felt significantly better about myself and life in general.

-Throughout my painful adolescence I somehow started to develop negative thoughts because that was an easy way not to confront some of my fears, situations or behaviours.
+Throughout my painful adolescence I somehow started to develop negative thoughts because that was an easy way not to confront some of my fears, situations or behaviors.

 After a while negativity took over and I became more and more withdrawn, anxious and sad.